srini-555/coding-interview/docs/solution-patterns/2_Pointers.md

 - Concepts
    - 2 pointers next to each other and move together from one end to another.

+### Constant distance pointer
+- Concepts
+   - 2 pointers keep a constant distance and move together from one end to another.
+- Problems can use this patterns
+   - Get the Nth node from the tail of a linked list.

 ## References
 - https://smootok.com/problem-solving-pattern-in-programming/